TGab99/Moclab/wp-content/plugins/gtranslate/readme.txt

 8. User Dashboard

 == Changelog ==
+= 2.8.59 =
+* Fix for redirect loop in sub-directory translate mode caused by empty get parameters: ?a=&b= -> ?a&b

+= 2.8.58 =
+* New monochrome flags option
+* Avoids using /RegEx/ in JavaScript to not cause conflicts with WP Rocket optimizer

 = 2.8.57 =
 * New control options for flag size and colors of the "Nice dropdown with flags" language switcher
 * Removed old PNG images for dropdown arrow and gradient background, now using SVG and CSS instead